 Saint Germain Cocktail

 St-Germain is far and away the most popular elderflower liqueur, chances are you’ve had it, but perhaps didn’t even know it.
 This is a very versatile spirit that mixes with everything from Champagne and white wine as well as gin, vodka, and whiskey.
-Elderflower cocktails are absolutely delightful to drink, perfect for any occasion, and a fantastic change from the ordinary.
+Elderflower cocktails are delightful to drink, perfect for any occasion, and a fantastic change from the ordinary.

 Saint Germain cocktail